-The Three Lions went on a top-secret trip to a commando training centre near Exeter as they prepared for the tournament in Russia.
+The Three Lions went on a top-secret trip to a commando training centre in Lympstone, Devon as they prepared for the tournament in Russia.

-England manager Gareth Southgate gathered his players and support staff at St George’s Park when they told they were leaving for a surprise 48-hour trip.
+England manager Gareth Southgate gathered his players and support staff at St George’s Park football centre in June 2017, where they were told they were leaving for a surprise 48-hour trip.

-“We wanted to come and put the guys into a different environment, something they weren’t expecting,” Southgate said.
+Southgate said: “We wanted to come and put the guys into a different environment, something they weren’t expecting.

 “The marines talk about a dislocated expectation, and that was part of the theme of the camp – how will we be adaptable in moments of difficulty for us as a team?

 “We wanted to expose the guys to an elite environment with one of the elite forces in the world.
 We wanted them to see that there’s another world out there.”